Tripartite State Characterization via Activated Bipartite Entanglement

-Note that the EoF captures the amount of entanglement shared by the pair $AB$, independently of action on subsystem $C$.
-On the other hand, the EoA captures the total amount of entanglement that is localised within $AB$ after the assistance of $C$.
+Note that the EoF captures the amount of entanglement shared by the pair $AB$ independently from action on subsystem $C$.
+On the other hand, the EoA captures the total amount of entanglement that is shared by $AB$ after the assistance of $C$.
 Nevertheless, the EoA does not distinguish whether $\rho_{AB}$ was previously entangled or not.